tlane311/Chess/README.md

 ### Introduction
+This project is still a work in progress.
 This markdown was created to help myself whenever I want to alter the chess app or for anyone who is curious how it works.

 ### Notes
 ES6 modules are used.